ennoente/Studiptroll/README.md

     git fetch http://github.com/ennoente/studiptroll.git

+and checkout the master branch via

+    git checkout master

-Since this is Maven project you can simply compile to jar via
+Since this is a Maven project you can simply compile to jar via

     mvn clean compile assembly:single